THOMAS LEONARD RICHMOND 1890–1957

 Born June 23rd, 1890 in Radcliffe on Trent.

 Baptised 20th July 1890 St Mary’s Church, Radcliffe on Trent

 Known as “Tich”

-Died on December 29th 1957 at Saxondale Hospital
+Died on December 29th 1957 age 67 at Saxondale Hospital

-Age 20 living on Bingham Road with father, Thomas, mother, Jane Elizabeth, brothers William Herbert 30 and Edward 27, and sister, Frances Mary 25.
+Age 20 a self-employed fruiterer living on Bingham Road with father, Thomas, mother, Jane Elizabeth, brothers William and Edward, and sister, Frances Mary.
 Family were all nurserymen.
-He is a self-employed fruiterer.

 No service records available